AI4Finance-Foundation/FinRL/docs/source/finrl_meta/overview.rst

 5. Plug-and-play
 ================

 In the development pipeline, we separate market environments from the data layer and the agent layer.
-Any DRL agent can be directly plugged into our environments, then trained and tested.
-Different agents can run on the same benchmark environment for fair comparison.
+Any DRL agent can be directly plugged into our environments, then will be trained and tested.
+Different agents can run on the same benchmark environment for fair comparisons.
+Several popular DRL libraries are supported, including ElegantRL